Azraul/besultstodsystem_recommender_system/part_2.md

 Their switch model scored only 5-7% lower than the challenge winners, impressive considering the "simple" and well-known methods that have been described in this article.
 Each technique have their own strengths & weaknesses, and the team has managed to leverage the strength of the methods to cover for each other's weaknesses.

-For example item-cf is accurate when it comes to predicting the correct tracks, it scores low on the Clicks metric because the predictions are not ending up in the top of the list.
+For example, item-cf is accurate when it comes to predicting the correct tracks, it scores low on the Clicks metric because the predictions are not ending up in the top of the list.
-However s-knn scores the correct tracks higher up in its list even though it itself has weaker overall recommendations.
+However, s-knn scores the correct tracks higher up in its list even though it itself has weaker overall recommendations.

 ## Discussion